gregurco/jobeet-tutorial/days/day-3.md

 ![Save this as extreme-sensio.gif](/files/images/extreme-sensio.gif)

+You can find the code from day 3 here: [https://github.com/gregurco/jobeet/tree/day3][7].

 ## Additional information
 - [Databases and the Doctrine ORM][1]
 - [How to Work with Doctrine Associations / Relations][2]